Jay Morgan, Principal

 Tyler J. Kaplan, Managing Director

-Tyler “TJ” Kaplan, a graduate of the Georgia Institute of Technology, began his career in politics in the office of US Congressman Tom Price.
+Tyler “TJ” Kaplan, a graduate of the Georgia Institute of Technology, began his career in politics in the office of former US Congressman Tom Price.
 After learning to navigate local political issues as they pertain to federal government, TJ made the transition to state politics by working with the Georgia Tech Research Institute as a Policy Analyst assigned to provide support to the members of the Senate Resolution 68 Study Committee.
 The committee was tasked with cataloguing Georgia's existing technology assets, reviewing state and national policies that encourage technology advancement, and developing specific recommendations for a strategic plan for science and technology in Georgia.

 After leaving Atlanta to work in Washington, DC as an Eben Tisdale Fellow with the Computing Research Association and study at the Institute on Business and Government Affairs at Georgetown University, TJ returned to his native Georgia to work for the J.L.
 Morgan Company as Legislative Director.
 In his position at the J.L.
 Morgan Company, TJ works as a contract lobbyist to a number of the nation’s leading Fortune 500 companies.
 His portfolio includes clients across the healthcare, transportation, education, and technology sectors.
 This wide range of client work serves to further augment his relationships with key decision makers and stakeholders in the advocacy community.
 Along with his lobbying duties, TJ coordinates a wide range of grassroots and grass tops campaigns across the state.